terra-money/interchain-accounts-demo/README.md

 ## Disclaimer

-The following repository and [`x/inter-tx`](./x/inter-tx/) module serves as an example and is used to exercise the functionality of Interchain Accounts end-to-end for development purposes only.
-This module **SHOULD NOT** be used in production systems and developers building on Interchain Accounts are encouraged to design their own authentication modules which fit their use case.
 Developers integrating Interchain Accounts may choose to firstly enable host chain functionality, and add authentication modules later as desired.
 Documentation regarding authentication modules can be found in the [IBC Developer Documentation](https://ibc.cosmos.network/main/apps/interchain-accounts/overview.html).